ysyk2021/the-ai-mindset-cultivating-a-winning-attitude-with-artificial-intelligence/src/chapter-8-2.md

-# Potential Benefits and Challenges of Widespread AI Adoption

 As AI technology continues to evolve and become more widespread, its impact on society is becoming increasingly important.
 In this chapter, we'll explore the potential benefits and challenges of widespread AI adoption.